altimin/WebFundamentals/src/content/en/fundamentals/accessibility/how-to-review.md

   keys screen reader users typically use to move around the page will no longer work, and you will need to implement _all_ keyboard handling yourself.

-### Quickly audit headings and landmarks with a screen reader
+### Quickly review headings and landmarks with a screen reader
 Screen readers like VoiceOver and NVDA provide a context menu for skipping to important regions on the page.
-If you’re doing an accessibility audit, you can use these menus to get a quick overview of the page and determine if heading levels are appropriate and which landmarks are in use.
+If you’re doing an accessibility review, you can use these menus to get a quick overview of the page and determine if heading levels are appropriate and which landmarks are in use.
 To learn more check out these instructional videos on the basics of